soroushkavousi/ShelfAPI/README.md

 - **Error Handling with the Result Pattern**
   - Supports implicit operators and deconstruction.
   - Utilized in the Try-Create pattern for value objects.
+- Uses **Docker** for infrastructure
+  - docker-compose files exist in the docker directory